gwongz/movie_ratings_app/README.md

 Movie Ratings Application
 =========================

-This is a movie rating system app based on machine learning principles.
-It uses the Pearson Correlation for predicting ratings.
+This is a movie rating system based on machine learning principles.
+Using the Pearson Correlation, it determines how similar users in the database are to each other and predicts how a user will rate a movie.
 The database is seeded with the [MovieLens](http://grouplens.org/datasets/movielens/) 100k dataset.
 It consists of 100,000 ratings of 1,700 movies from 1,000 users.

 Installation
 ------------